WebAssembly/spec/spectec/doc/Language.md

 and SpecTec may sometimes reject scripts for which it fails to find a typing.
 Adding additional variable declarations often helps.

+Furthermore, the type checker sometimes has to [reduce](#reduction) the arguments to [parameterised types](#type-definitions), as well as parameterised [type aliases](#type-aliases) themselves, in order to decide type equivalence.
+This may fail to terminate due to careless use of type or function recursion.

 *Note:* While type-checking, the frontend _elaborates_ (lowers) the _external language_ ([EL](EL.md)) representing the input into a more rigidly type _internal language_ ([IL](IL.md)) suitable for consumption by code-generating backends.
 This can be viewed as a form of desugaring.
 The IL is unambiguous and makes all relevant information explicit,